 A local shop called Modern Artifacts was kind enough to lend us some artwork for the show, so at the last minute (i.e. yesterday afternoon) we picked up some of these yellow-hued urban photographs by Bill Dickinson.
 They relate to some of the yellow in Lesli’s artwork and hey, you get a little peek into the bathroom there.

-The party started before I could finish photographing the master bathroom, but we can’t wait to share that room with you guys (it’s one of our favorites).
+The party started before I could finish photographing the main bedroom’s en-suite bathroom, but we can’t wait to share that room with you guys (it’s one of our favorites).
 But this post is long enough anyway, so we hope to be back at least one more time this week with more after photos and sources.

 Psst – Wanna see more showhouse info & photos?
 Click here for Our Full Showhouse Tour, which includes final pictures of every room, the floor plan, budget info, a video walk-through, and shoppable showhouse furniture & accessories.